Skip to Main Content

 Access to fulltext, documents and links

 Note a DOI reference in Haris should always start with 10.XXXX, for example, 10.4018/IJESMA.2015100102.
-Do not add it as https://doi.org/10.4018/IJESMA.2015100102.

-Then add the following information (see the image below):
+Then add the following information:

 • DOI, e.g. 10.1000/182

-• set the level of public access to your electronic version at Public access to file (open, embargoed, restricted, closed, unknown)
+• Set the level of public access to your electronic version at Public access to file (open, embargoed, restricted, closed, unknown)

 If there is embargo, add the embargo end date.

-• add license type, if known, in License to document.
+• Add license type, if known, in License to document.

 Keywords